Product

 Active Customers

-In the table above, you can see that the number of total users is growing significantly month over month.
+The table above shows that the total number of users is growing significantly month over month.
 If you were grouping everyone together, you might think things are going well.

-But the number of “active customers” is growing at a much slower rate.
-That means this business is primarily attracting users who aren’t paying them anything.
+However, the number of “active customers” is growing much slower.
+This means this business primarily attracts users who aren’t paying them anything.

-It’s difficult to grow a SaaS business when the majority of your users aren’t paying you.
+Growing a SaaS business is difficult when most users aren’t paying you.
 Aside from the fact that you’re earning less money, you also have to keep in mind that even though free users aren’t paying you, they still require resources to support them.

 Rather than only looking at your total number of users, look at how your active customers are growing over time.
 That’s a much stronger indicator of how your business is trending, especially if you offer a freemium pricing model.